- Year of Call

 Biographical and Other Information

-- Recorder (Crown Court); CPS Grade 4 prosecutor and RASSO List member; Western Circuit member; Criminal Bar Association member (CBA Secretary 2009 to 2010).
+- Recorder (Crown Court); CPS Grade 4 prosecutor; Western Circuit member; Criminal Bar Association member (CBA Secretary 2009 to 2010).

 - 1988 BA(Hons) Law – Cambridge University; 2001 MA International Peace & Security, King’s College, London.